 - Poloniex does not support any fiat currency like EUR, USD, JPY, etc. Instead, they must buy Bitcoin or some other cryptocurrency at an exchange like Bitstamp which accepts fiat currency.
 You must then transfer your Bitcoin over to Poloniex to begin trading.

 - Unlike many other exchanges, Poloniex supports margin trading for most of the top cryptocurrencies.

 - Poloniex, which works on Maker-Taker model, explains it on its website as “Every trade occurs between two parties: the maker, whose order exists on the order book prior to the trade, and the taker, who places the order that matches (or “takes”) the maker’s order”.

 So, they charge higher fees for Takers and lower fees for Makers.
 It goes up to 0.25% on the higher side and can be as low as 0.05% for high volumes.

 - It offers services to almost every country in the world.

-Ease of UsePoloniex has a very user-friendly and efficient interface.
-It is easy to navigate even for beginners.
-It’s not only simple but also provides a lot of useful information, data analysis tools and in-depth charts.
-So, it would be fair to say that it is quite useful for the advanced users too.
+It’s not only simple but also provides a lot of useful information, data analysis tools, and in-depth charts.
+So, it would be fair to say that it is quite useful for advanced users too.